rogermartensson/itop-cluster-ci/README.md

 The original extension renamed Database Schema to DB Instance but I have reverted this and kept the original definition from iTop.

 #### DBServer

-DBServer is the extened with a new Tab called DB Clusters where clusters the DBServer is part of is listed.
+DBServer is the extended with a new Tab called DB Clusters where clusters the DBServer is part of is listed.

 #### DBCluster

 DBCluster is a new class that is supposed to define an installed cluster.
 In iTop this object is defined to connect 1 or more DBServers as part of a cluster.

 The DBCluster is based on the SoftwareInstance interface like the DBServer.
 Although with some extensions.